 In 1872 at her father’s summer home at Beverly Farms in Massachusetts, she married Henry Adams, grandson of John Quincy Adams and son of diplomat and historian Charles Francis Adams.
 Henry Adams described himself as ‘absurdly in love’ with her, but his brother Charles warned him about the family’s mental instability.
 “Heavens!–no!–they’re all crazy as coots,” he said when his brother told him he intended to marry Clover.

 Henry, a workaholic writer and historian, told her how he’d ‘improve’ her once they married.
 He discouraged her artistic pursuits.
 In one of his novels, he wrote that a woman ‘cannot both enjoy love and be truly herself in her creative ambition or beliefs.’

 When Clover Adams got interested in photography on a trip to New York, he told her that wouldn’t happen again.
 And when a prestigious magazine wanted to use one of her photographs on the cover, he said no.

 Five years into their marriage in 1877, Henry and Clover Adams moved to Washington, D.C.
-She belonged to the literary circle called the Five of Clubs, along with her husband, John Hay, Hay’s wife Clara and Clarence King, the famous geologist who led a double life pretending to be a West Indian railroad porter with a secret family in New York City.
+She belonged to the literary circle called the Five of Hearts, along with her husband, John Hay, Hay’s wife Clara and Clarence King, the famous geologist who led a double life pretending to be a West Indian railroad porter with a secret family in New York City.